Danielowo2000/Danielowo2000/README.md

         print("👋")

     def message(self):
-        print("I ain't seen the sun in seven days like I have been doing time.")
+        print("I ain't seen the sun in seven days like I have been doing time.
+That's how I got the Batcave built up when I'm on the grind.")

 me = AIEngineer()